Sinhagad Fort glorious historical past

 View of the Distant Plains

-Avoid visiting the fort on weekends which tend to get crowded.
+Evade visiting the fort on weekends and holidays which tend to get very crowded.
 Best time to visit would probably be in the mornings before the sun climbs overhead.
 There are no decent washrooms here which can be an irritant.
 Finally, remember to not lean against the railings which are obviously not in good condition.

 If you liked the post, you could…